Dear e-commerce folks,

 We’ve been talking about omnichannel experiences often lately.
 This experience is well appreciated by the customers but as the research shows retailers are failing to offer the omnichannel experience.

 The same research tells that 85% of the customers are using retail apps on their smartphones.
 This is a huge number!
 And Macy’s head of digital technology, Yasir Anwar, embraces this trend in mobile shopping.
 He says providing a frictionless experience would create brand loyalty and returning customers.
 He also emphasizes on the need of omnichannel experience.

-Japan also follows the mobile commerce.
-Some other research in Japan shows that people use their smartphones 17.9% of the time engaging in ecommerce.
+Japan also follows mobile commerce.
+Some other research in Japan shows that people use their smartphones 17.9% of the time engaging in e-commerce.

 IMRG Capgemini e-Retail Sales Index’s findings showed that online sales increased by 11% in 2015.
 However, they also say that the reason for such growth is due to mobile commerce’s growth of 42%.
 Burberry also reported that mobile was the main factor in their web traffic.

 Well, people do not use their phones to shop only.
-The same research we mentioned in the beginning says that 97% of the customers take their smartphones with them when they are physically shopping.
+The same research we mentioned, in the beginning, says that 97% of the customers take their smartphones with them when they are physically shopping.
 This is not a surprise.
 We all take our phones with us everywhere.
-However, the retailers have started to use this information to implement their their beacon strategy.
+However, the retailers have started to use this information to implement their beacon strategy.

-Beacon strategy is basically using mobile phone’s location information to send the customers notifications when they are near or inside the shop.
-Belk’s beacon-powered push notifications has resulted with higher customer engagement Beacon technology seems to be a good way to attract passing customers by notifying them about shop’s promotions.
+Beacon strategy is using a mobile phone’s location information to send the customers notifications when they are near or inside the shop.
+Belk’s beacon-powered push notifications have resulted in higher customer engagement Beacon technology seems to be a good way to attract passing customers by notifying them about shop’s promotions.